Faculty Learning Communities

 What other FLCs have been offered?

-Listed below are the Faculty Learning Communities for previous academic years.
+Listed below are the Faculty Learning Communities for previous academic years as well as links to any of the group’s available findings.

-- Best Pracitces in Hybrid Learning Experiences: facilitated by Susan Prion (Nursing and Health Professions).
+- Best Practices in Hybrid Learning Experiences: facilitated by Susan Prion (Nursing and Health Professions).
+A page dedicated to the group's findings will be created during the summer of 2017 and linked here.

 - Teaching at Branch Campuses Facilitated by June Clausen (Psychology)